From 2022 onward, individuals travelling to the Schengen Area on a Mexican passport will be required to obtain an ETIAS for Mexican Citizens.

 - Personal details such as applicant’s full name, date and place of birth, and gender

-- Contact details including applicant’s current address, phone number, and email address
+- Contact details including the applicant’s current address, phone number, and email address

 - Passport details of the passport which will be used for travel to the Schengen Area, including passport number, date of issue, place of issue, and expiry date